Here is the direct link:

 Thanks Kim for letting me share my Rippling Pond Block as a bonus block for the Home Sweet Home Quilt Along!
-My posts are a all "printer friendly" - It's at the end of my post.

 Last summer for Project Quilting, I made a table topper that I named Floating Lilies.

 I decided the lilies that I created for that quilt would make a perfect pond block for the Home Sweet Home Quilt Along.
 Here's a close up of one of the lily pads.

 The light blue background is the water on the Floating Lilies Quilt.
 On the pond block, I used a dyed green for the land around the pond and then added some trees.